XCSoar/XCSoar/XCSoarV4-README.txt

   restart.
 - Automatically select "WinPilot File" as type when selecting a file...
 	(future: Consider fixing this - it acts differently to other types)
+- Add 'Append' waypoint function, so users can create a task by selecting waypoints from the map in sequence

+Changes from 4.5 to HEAD:
+- Minor terrain rendering fixes at close zoom levels
+- Improvements to topology polygon rendering
+- Added ETA infoboxes (as distinct from ETE)
+- Default task (Default.tsk) file may be loaded automatically at startup if present (through InputEvent TaskLoad on STARTUP_REAL/STARTUP_SIMULATOR)
+- Improved landing detection by checking altitude AGL to avoid false landings when flying in high winds

 Changes from 4.22 to 4.5